-This evaluation report updates information on the status of the AHRQ patient safety initiative and examines progress in carrying out the component activities that were identified in Evaluation Report I. The recommendations we offer focus on actions that AHRQ is in a position to take and are intended as suggestions to help guide the agency's future strategy and activities.
-In some cases, we reiterate recommendations offered in Evaluation Report I; in other cases, we offer new recommendations or extensions of previous ones, based on what we have learned in the most recent evaluation analyses conducted in 2003-2004.
+This evaluation report updates information on the current status of the AHRQ patient safety initiative and examines progress in carrying out the component activities that were identified in Evaluation Reports I and II (Farley et al., 2005; Farley et al., 2007).
+The recommendations we offer focus on actions that AHRQ is in a position to take and are intended as suggestions to help guide the agency's future strategy and activities.
+In some cases, we reiterate recommendations offered in Evaluation Reports I and II; in other cases, we offer new recommendations or expansions of previous ones based on our most recent findings.
+(See the Appendix for suggestions for AHRQ action presented in the previous two reports.)

-The remaining seven chapters of the report are organized according to the context, input, process, and product components of the CIPP evaluation model.
-Chapter 2 focuses on the context and input components, summarizing the history leading up to funding of the patient safety initiative and presenting updated information on AHRQ's patient safety strategy, activities, and budget.
-Chapters 3 through 6 present assessments from our process evaluation on the progress and current status of the AHRQ patient safety initiative, organized according to the five-component patient safety system structure presented in Figure 1.1 and defined above.
+The remaining seven chapters of this report are organized according to the context, input, process, and product components of the CIPP evaluation model.
+Chapter 2 focuses on the context and input components of the evaluation, summarizing the history leading up to funding of the patient safety initiative and presenting updated information on AHRQ's patient safety strategy, activities, and budget.
+Chapters 3 through 6 present assessments from our process evaluation on the progress and current status of the AHRQ patient safety initiative, which are organized according to the five-component patient safety system structure presented in Figure 1.1 and defined above.
 Chapter 3 addresses monitoring and vigilance, Chapter 4 addresses the two components of developing knowledge on patient safety epidemiology and practices, Chapter 5 addresses infrastructure, and Chapter 6 addresses activities for adoption of effective practices.
+Chapter 7 addresses the product evaluation component of the CIPP model and presents baseline trends for selected patient safety outcome measures.
+Chapter 8 concludes with a summary of the current status of the AHRQ patient safety initiative, and it describes the steps to be completed in the fourth and final year of this evaluation.